I’ve been doing this for quite awhile now…

 From this came the opportunity to work for the British Railways, the national railway network here in the UK.

-After that I spring boarded in to professional photography, working with magazines and advertising agencies.
+After that I spring boarded in to professional photography, working with magazines, journals, design and advertising agencies.
 Including Vogue and Tatler.
 Some of that work is present on this site, but I am in the process of digitising it and that’s like painting the Forth Railway Bridge!

 I spent 10 years shooting on 5×4 for architectural practices, advertising agencies and magazines.